Points2NeRF: Generating Neural Radiance Fields from 3D point cloud

 In the paper, we represent 3D objects as Neural Radiance Fields.
 Such representation has few advantages over the classical one.
 In particular, we can obtain 3D mesh with colors.

 Thanks to volume density $\sigma$, we obtain voxel representation.
 We can predict an inside/outside category for points from grid $(x, y, z)$.
-Then we can render objects via the iso-surface extraction method such as Marching Cubes.
-When we have mesh representation, we can predict the color for all vertices.
-By using colors in vertices of mesh, we can add colors to the faces of the graph.
+Then we can render objects via the iso-surface extraction a method such as Marching Cubes.
+We can predict the color for all vertices when we have mesh representation.
+By using colors in the vertices of the mesh, we can add colors to the faces of the graph.
 We present 3D objects with colors in Fig.~\ref{fig:rec_3D}.

-\paragraph{Generative model}
+\subsection{Generative model}

 In our model, we use autoencoder architecture in hypernetwork.
 Therefore it is easy to construct a generative model.